mjziebarth/FlotteKarte/README.md

  - Matplotlib
  - PyProj
  - SciPy
+ - Meson
+ - Ninja

 The following software will be automatically downloaded during Meson installation:
  - [ProjWrapCpp](https://github.com/mjziebarth/ProjWrapCpp)

+### Recompiling the backend after an update to PROJ
+If the system's PROJ library is updated, FlotteKarte might be linked to a shared library that is no longer available on the system.
+Recompiling FlotteKarte will be necessary.
+This will automatically be performed at import time if a failure to load the shared library is detected.

+For this reason, Meson and Ninja need to be available on the system if the PROJ library that FlotteKarte is linked to changes.

 ## Usage
 FlotteKarte is a low-overhead plotting routine.
 The conceptual idea behind this package